 Sewing Tip: Sulky rayon thread creates beautiful topstitching.
 Use rayon thread on top only and regular thread on the bobbin.

 To pre-shrink this fabric hold steam iron half an inch above the fabric and dry clean garment when necessary.

 Fabric on which sand or other abrasives have been used to give a worn or faded appearance with a soft hand.

 Fabric made of long staple cotton or filament yarns to product a strong, lustrous surface.

 While all satins have a sheen, satins of different fiber content differ in drapability, appearance and stitch performance.
 Rayon is the drapiest, silk is the next, and Polyester the least.
 Satin is most often used for bridal or dressy-occasion garments.
 It is also suitable for blouses, full dresses and coat linings.

 Pre-wash in warm water and mild detergent without softener and line dry.
 Completed garment can be hand-washed or machine-washed and line-dried.
 If static is a problem, spray with anti-static spray.

 Satin Backed Crepe

 A reversible satin weave with one dull side and crepe-looking, the other shiny and smooth.
-Because of its wide colour range and affordibility, crepe-backed satin is often used in bridesmaid dresses and eveningwear and is flattering when cut on the bias.
-Opposite sides used togther create very interesting elements.
+Because of its wide colour range and affordability, crepe-backed satin is often used in bridesmaid dresses and eveningwear and is flattering when cut on the bias.
+Opposite sides used together create very interesting elements.

 Satin Backed Dupion